QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

-In the architecture of Christian doctrine, there is a perceived "collision" between two fundamental commands found in the Source Code.
+Many believers ask: why does communion forgive sins?
+In Christian teaching, two things can seem to clash.
+On one side, the Bible says the work of salvation is finished.
 On one hand, the text records the absolute finality of the atonement in the dying words of Jesus:

 (John 19:30, NIV [E])